socalledsound/nu-scripts/week1/02-functional foundations/w1-v-08-EXERCISE-react-without-react.md

 So what I'm going to do is, write an input paramenter named....children.
 And it's going to have a default value of an empty array.

+And then we're going to use....can you guess?  children.forEach(), and in case I wasn't clear before, in both of these cases the reason that we're using Array.forEach instead of Array.map is because we're not using the array that results from this transformation....and of course that means that we're generating a side effect.

+And in the callback function, we're just going to pull off each child and then we'll call el.appendChild and append that child to the element.

+SO now, if there are children, they will be well parented, and that's pretty satisfying, isn't it.

+Now let's use this function and there's a couple of different ways we could do this.

+One would be to just extend what we've already written inside this root.appendChild....but I've got a better idea.

+I called this video react without react because that's pretty much what we've just done.
+We've made a kind of naive version of a key function in the React library, which is called React.createElement.
+Just like ours, it takes in a type, it takes in props and it takes in children.

+Now, I mentioned before that React apps are structured using functions, or components as they're called in React.

+And a component is just a function that returns the result of a call to React.createElement.

+SO you know what I want to do?

+I want to write a function called App and all it's going to do is return the result of a call to our createElement function.  and that element is going to be a div and it's going to have a className of App-container and it's not going to have any other properties but it IS going to have children, as we'll see in a second.

+It turns out that

-And then we're going to use....can you guess?  children.forEach(), because we're going to generate a side effect, and we're going to pull off each child and then say el.appendChild(child)
+because we're going to generate a side effect, and we're going to pull off each child and then say el.appendChild(child)

 Isn't that elegant?
 Isn't that nice?
 I really love javascript sometimes.